farm-fe/rfcs/rfcs/001-core-architecture/rfc.md

 All performance sensitive actions will be implemented in Rust, and others will be implemented in typescript.
 Using typescript because farm want to easily share js community, for example dev-server middleware and transformer(less, markdown and so on).
 And the users should only care about the npm packages.

-Farm npm packages is designed to provide two kind of usages: CLI or Node Api, CLI is provided by the farm team to use farm easily; Node Api is provided for the advanced developers who want to build tools on top of Farm.
+Farm npm packages are designed to provide two kinds of usages: CLI or Node Api, CLI is provided by the farm team to use farm easily; Node Api is provided for the advanced developers who want to build tools on top of Farm.

 ## 1. CLI Usage
 Two kind of official cli provided: `create-farm-app` for creating a farm project with official templates and `@farmfe/cli` for starting or building a farm project.